Landscaping business license guide for Arkansas

 Starting a landscaping business in Arkansas might not require a general license, but if your projects involve specific property sizes, you will need a Landscape Contractor License.
 This license is crucial once your work exceeds certain square footage thresholds.
 To obtain it, you generally need to be at least 18, pass required core and category exams—like "Ornamental & Turf"—and maintain liability insurance.
 The license is issued and managed by the Arkansas Agriculture Department.
 Additionally, if you are setting up a corporation or partnership, you should apply to the Arkansas Secretary of State for authority to conduct business.
 You may also need an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).

-Arkansas does not typically require a general license for basic landscaping or lawncare services.
-However, if your business involves maintaining a heelyard or display area, you must obtain a Landscape Contractor License.
+Arkansas does not typically require a general license for basic landscaping or lawn care services.
+However, if your business's primary purpose is the installation of ornamental or horticultural plants, or offering for sale, or selling nursery stock, you must obtain a Landscape Contractor License.
 The cost of this license depends on the size of your area: Level I (0–5,000 sq ft) is $150.00, Level II (5,001–15,000 sq ft) is $300.00, and Level III (over 15,001 sq ft) is $450.00.
 Also, if you use restricted pesticides, you’ll need a Commercial Pesticide Applicator License.
+If you require a commercial or residential license, a $100 application fee is typically applicable.

-No. While there isn't a general state-wide licensing requirement for every landscaper in Arkansas, you might need a Landscape Contractor License if your business handles properties above a certain size.
-This is particularly true if you are doing extensive work.
-Crucially, if you plan on using any pesticides or herbicides to treat lawns and plants, you will need to get certified as a commercial applicator, which involves passing specific exams like the Core Exam and the Ornamental & Turf category exam.
-Also, don't forget to secure adequate liability insurance—it’s just good business protection.
+Yes, if you plan to use pesticides or herbicides to treat lawns and plants, you will need to obtain certification as a commercial applicator, which involves passing specific exams, such as the Core Exam and the Ornamental & Turf category exam.
+Also, don't forget to secure adequate liability insurance.